Graylog2/documentation/pages/sending_data.rst

 Individual Inputs
 =================

-These listed inputs are not all available in Graylog.
+These listed inputs are not all native available in Graylog.
 Most are dedicated to an individual product or framework.
 The default inputs like Syslog, CEF, GELF, or the RAW/Plaintext are not listed individually.

 .. toctree::
    :titlesonly: